Metropolitan District Homeowners’ Rights Task Force

 Damage done by service dogs

-by Jane, about 1 year ago
+by Jane, over 2 years ago

 We just had 2 tenants leave our new home after renting for year.
 Not only were they $20,000 behind in rent, considerable damage was done to the home by their service dogs.
 Three doors, the trim was scratched and chewed, and the carpet was chewed by the service dogs amounting in over $2,500.00 to replace.
 The home was left was their stuff and filthy.